-The Doctor and his two human companions Harry and Sarah were given a time ring which would allow them to be reunited with the TARDIS, once their mission was completed.
+The Doctor and his two human companions Harry and Sarah were given a time ring which would allow them to be reunited with the TARDIS, though only once their mission was completed.

 The three of them where soon separated with Sarah being kidnapped by the Thals and the Doctor and Harry ending up in the Kaled dome.

 By this point only one Kaled and Thal city survived.
 All the others had been destroyed.
-With these two cities now being all that was left of either the Thal or the Kaled races.
+With these two cities also now being all that was left of either the Thal or the Kaled races in general.

 The Thals where preparing a final strike against the Kaled people.
-They had created a rocket that they believed would be powerful enough to destroy the entire Kaled city.
+They had created a rocket that they believed would be powerful enough to destroy the entire Kaled race.

 Little did they really know that it would not be able to barely scratch the surface of giant dome that covered the Kaled city.